Ma-Pe-Ma/Drink-Cooling-Visualizer/ReadMe.md

 ### How to run it

-You can download the application from the release section.
-To use it you have to install Visual Studio [redistributables](https://aka.ms/vs/16/release/vc_redist.x64.exe) first.
+Try the [browser port](#browser-port) or you can download the application from the release section.
+On Windows you have to install Visual Studio [redistributables](https://aka.ms/vs/16/release/vc_redist.x64.exe) first.

 ## Compilation help